homelab-journey/homelab-journey.github.io/src/pages/index.md

 description: Just documenting my way through setting up a homelab to learn, have fun, and make something.
 ---

+## Disclaimer

+Come Learn with me!
+I will preface this by saying 'The only thing I know for certian is that I know nothing'. {% .lead %}

-This is just one way to set up a homelab.
-I am documenting my way through setting up my homelab.
-You are welcome to come along for the journey and you are encouraged to deviate the "plan" for whatever works for you! {% .lead %}
+This documentation exists as a means for me to work through setting up my homelab.
+You are welcome to come along for the journey, and you are encouraged to deviate the "plan" to whatever works for you!
+This is just one way to do things. {% .lead %}

+I won't get everything right.
+Some things I might be able to make "work" but its not correct, or its not efficient, or maybe I misunderstand what I think I know.
+So again let us learn together.
+If you see somthing I post that isn't ideal, help me to correct it and learn a better way to do. {% .lead %}

 {% quick-links %}